dunglas/symfony-docker/README.md

 ### Editing Permissions on Linux

-If you work on linux and cannot edit some of the project files right after the first installation, you can run `docker-compose run --rm app chown -R $(id -u):$(id -g) .` to set yourself as owner of the project files that were created by the docker container.
+If you work on linux and cannot edit some of the project files right after the first installation, you can run `docker-compose run --rm php chown -R $(id -u):$(id -g) .` to set yourself as owner of the project files that were created by the docker container.

 ## Credits